AdobeDocs/workfront.en/help/quicksilver/wf-api/general/event-subs-api.md

 ### Query All Events Subscriptions

-You can query all events subscriptions for a customer as specified by the apiKey value.
+You can query all events subscriptions for a customer, or use the following to manage the response.
 You can also use the following options to manage the response:

 * **page**: query parameter option to specify the number of pages to return.
 The default is 1.
 * **limit**: query parameter option to specify the number of results to return per page.
 The default is 100 with a max of 1000.